mrverrall/go-row/README.md

     sudo ./go-row-cycle

 # Obtaining and Building
-To compile go-row-cycle.go into an executable for your system install the Go compliler:
+To Compile go-row-cycle.go into an executable the Go compliler is required:

     sudo apt-get install golang

-Rather that cloning this repo, the easiest way to get go-row-cycle along with all it's dependancies is using 'go get':
+The easiest way to get go-row-cycle along with all it's dependancies is using 'go get':

     go get "github.com/mrverrall/go-row-cycle"